Resources

 • Play soft music throughout the home.

 • Don't make it awkward for the home searcher.
 Examples include talking too much or following them around with every move.
-Be there for questions, but allow them to talk privately, too.
+Be available to answer questions, but allow them space to talk privately too.

 • Park a couple of cars on the street to give the appearance that there are multiple people in the house.

-• Have a sign-in sheet to collect name, email, and phone number.
+• Have a sign-in sheet to collect names, emails, and phone numbers.

 After the Open House

-After the open house, it’s time to start considering your options.
+After the showing, it’s time to start considering your options.
 If the reception was hot, you’ll have plenty of follow-ups and potential offers.
-If it was neutral, you should consider boosting one of the key selling elements like curb appeal or neutralizing paint.
-If the open house didn’t drum up interest, it’s time to reevaluate whether or not you need a real estate agent’s help, a bigger marketing plan, a price change, or possibly all three.
+If it were neutral, you should consider boosting one of the key selling elements, like curb appeal or neutralizing paint.
+If the open house didn’t drum up interest, it’s time to reevaluate whether you need a real estate agent’s help, a bigger marketing plan, a price change, or possibly all three.

-When it comes to the actual open house, this may be one of the easiest parts of your home selling journey, since you’ve done the time-intensive prep work already.
-For more tips for your home sale, download our free Guide to Selling Your Home below.
+When it comes to the actual open house, this may be one of the easiest parts of your home-selling journey, since you’ve done the time-intensive prep work already.
+For more real estate open house ideas, download our free Guide to Selling Your Home below.

 By Dawn M. Smith